dma-graveyard/MaritimeCloudPortalTestbed/README.md

 productional environment this is likely to be changed to something more durable like a RDB or some NoSQL store.

 Query data is kept in a relational persistence store, which is currently memory-based.
 This implies that in order to populate the query model, the entire event store has to be replayed upon re-launching the system.
-From a developing perspective, this has the interesting side-effect of easing the development iterations as new queries which are based on existing events (a.k.a.
+From a developer perspective, this has the interesting side-effect of easing the development iterations as new queries which are based on existing events (a.k.a.
 Projections) can be build and changed without much maintenance effort.